Johndirr/SubtitleSyncAssistant/README.md

 - Dual waveform display (reference vs new) with subtitle interval highlighting
 - Audio playback and jump-to navigation
-- Edit individual subtitle line (start, end, text) with validation
+- Edit individual subtitle line (start, end, text)
 - Shift times (selected or all) with visual highlight of modified rows
-- Automatic offset detection using BBC audio offset finder
-- Range and sliding-window modes for multi-line offset searches
-- Export adjusted sync table to SRT
 - Color coding of subtitle lines (unmodified, modified) with the following scheme:
   - White: unmodified
   - Yellow: modified (edit or shift)
   - Orange: offset detected
   - Red: invalid (end before start, empty text)
+- Automatic offset detection using BBC audio offset finder
+	- Range and sliding-window modes for multi-line offset searches
+- Preview images window that shows frames from both media files at the selected subtitle line times to help visually verify correct alignment
+- SRT file Export

 For a developer-oriented overview of the package layout and how modules interact, see README_STRUCTURE.md.